First – Don’t Reuse Passwords

 Secure locations include:

 Of course that leaves you at least one uncrackable password you need to remember.
 But one or even a few passwords is lot easier to keep track of than many.
+Once you get used to them password managers make your digital life easier as well as more secure.
+Many (usually in the premium version) offer sharing options.

 Use Long, Random Passwords